Austin Rehkow didn’t play much in the first half Tuesday night, sitting the final 11 minutes, 38 seconds before halftime, saddled with two fouls.

 But, boy, did he make up for it in the second half.

-Rehkow’s 32 points – 27 after halftime – led the Bears to a 70-57 Stinky Sneaker win and lifted CV to its first Greater Spokane League boys basketball title since 1999.
+Rehkow’s 32 points – 27 after halftime – led the Bears to a 70-57 Stinky Sneaker win over University and lifted CV to its first Greater Spokane League boys basketball title since 1999.

-“He didn’t take bad shots; he took his shots,” said long-time CV coach Rick Sloan as the Bears cut down the Spokane Arena nets, celebrating the title and winning the spirit trophy.
+“He didn’t take bad shots; he took his shots,” longtime CV coach Rick Sloan said as the Bears cut down the Spokane Arena nets, celebrating the title and winning the spirit trophy.
 “When he gets on a roll, he’s pretty tough.”

 “It always hurts when you’re sitting out there watching your team,” the younger Rehkow said.
 “They did a heck of a job.
 We turned the ball over a little bit, but we take pride in our defense and that’s what kept us in it.”

-That defense, keyed by Gaven Deyarmin’s effort on U-Hi leading scorer Brett Bailey, kept the Bears (15-2 in GSL play with one game remaining, 16-3 overall) within one (25-24) at halftime despite CV’s seven second-quarter turnovers.
+That defense, keyed by Gaven Deyarmin’s effort on U-Hi leading scorer Brett Bailey, kept the Bears (16-3 overall, 15-2 in GSL play with one game remaining) within one point at halftime, 25-24, despite CV’s seven second-quarter turnovers.

 “I thought Adam (Chamberlain) stepped in and did a great job (and) the team did a great job keeping it close with our point guard and leading scorer on the bench,” Sloan said.

 Bailey, who came in averaging 17 points, was just 6 of 16 from the floor, finishing with 14 points.
-Zach Martin led the Titans with 23, but only was able to hit 6 of his 17 field goals.
+Zech Martin led the Titans with 23, but was able to hit only six of his 17 field goals.

 And, with the Titans struggling to score, all it took was a season-best performance from Rehkow.
 He hit 11 of his 14 attempts, attacking the rim with authority in the second half.
 He also was nearly perfect from outside, hitting 4 of his 5 3-point attempts, and 6 of 7 from the line.